 Hugo graduated from Newcastle University in 2011 with a 2.1 BA (Hons) in Economics and holds the Investment Management Certificate from the CFA Society of the UK.
 Whilst at university he set up an ice cream van business, Mr Whippies Whippilicious Whips, to finance his studies by selling ice creams over the summer months.

 Asia, Scandinavia & Family Office enquiries:

 Philipp has an MSc in Economics from the London School of Economics, a BSc (Liberal Arts, Honours) in International Relations from American University, Washington DC, and a Business Diploma from Kaderschule Business School in Zurich, Switzerland.
 Philipp began his career with Swiss Bank Corporation where he spent 7 years before joining Carnegie International Ltd. as a senior corporate finance executive focused on Spain & Italy.
 He then joined the multi family office of Rupert Lowenstein, now Holbein Partners.
 Philipp subsequently spent 15 years as CEO of EIM (United Kingdom) Ltd., a specialist fund of funds group managing bespoke hedge fund portfolios for institutional investors.
 He went on to set-up Trinity Capital Partners, a London based investment advisory firm, before joining MAB partners in 2014.
-Philipp is co-founder of 3PM, The European Association of Third Party Fund Marketers and a Senior Adviser to Sandaire, formerly Lord North Street, a major multi-family office.
+Philipp was a co-founder of 3PM, The European Association of Third Party Fund Marketers and a Senior Adviser to Sandaire, formerly Lord North Street, a major multi-family office.

 Swiss, German or Austrian enquiries: